Ponjaf/Sion-MatchUpGenerator-Final-/README.md

 ## Version History
-0.2
-Various bug fixes and optimizations
-See commit change or See release history
-0.1
+1.0

-## Initial Release
+## Initial Release Notes
+### Changes will be coming, So keep up to date

 ## License
-This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details
+This project is licensed under the Eduardo Rose License - see the LICENSE.md file for details